 Due to lack of development, pregnancy, breastfeeding, weight loss and natural ageing, your breasts may not be a size you’re comfortable with.
-Our skilled plastic surgeon Dr Sanki offers a range of advanced breast implant and breast augmentation techniques to provide you with fuller, natural-looking results.
+Our skilled plastic surgeons offer a range of advanced breast implant and breast augmentation techniques to provide you with fuller, natural-looking results.
 We will work with you to ensure your breasts are of a shape and proportion that compliment your body’s frame.

 Breast augmentation refers to the process of making your breasts larger.
 This is typically accomplished by inserting a breast implant into the breasts through a small incision.
 The breast implant is placed under your own breast tissue and will look like a natural part of your breast.

 During your private consultation at our practice, your plastic surgeon will explain how breast augmentation is performed, the results you can expect, and perform a Vectra 3D simulation.
 Your surgeon will ask you a series of questions and physically examine you to confirm that you are a suitable candidate for breast implant procedure.

 Options to be considered in your consultation are breast implant size, breast implant shape (round or teardrop), implant projection (low or high profile) breast implant incision site, and breast implant placement.

 Silkwood Medical uses advanced 3D imaging technology that shows you how your breasts will actually look with added volume.
 We take pictures of your body at different angles and save them to our 3D simulation computer.
 We then “virtually fill” your breasts with various size breast implants so you can immediately see for yourself on the computer monitor what your breasts will look like with implants of various profiles and volume.
 You will also have the chance to physically try on different types and sizes of breast implants from the samples we keep in our offices.